 (1) political economy of development

 (2) the cultural politics of development

 ou should make sure you indicate clearly on your application why you consider Global Development Studies at Queen’s a good place to pursue research in your main interest areas.

 How do we make our decisions about who to admit?

 Entry into our program is highly competitive.
 Transcripts and academic letters of reference will be used to determine the most qualified and suitable candidates.
 We also look to admit students who demonstrate strong research potential and are a good fit with our areas of expertise and who fall within our areas of supervisory capacity.

-While we run a academically-orientated program, additional selection criteria may include: experience in practical development or community-orientated programmes; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).
+While we run a academically-orientated program, additional selection criteria may include: experience in practical development or community-orientated programs; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).